 Preppers should use a mix of water filters

 You shouldn’t buy one thing and be done.
-A great bug out bag has more than one way to make drinkable water.
-Not just because of backups and the “two is one, one is none” philosophy — a mix of filter types means you’ll have all of your bases covered and can adapt to the emergency.
+Even a minimalist go-bag should have a filter and a purifier, so you have two ways of creating drinkable water.
+Not just because of backups and the “two is one, one is none” philosophy — a mix of types means you’ll have all of your bases covered and can adapt to the emergency.

 Mid range: HydroBlu Versa Go Flow gravity kit + Sagan Journey bottle + Survivor Straw kit = $130